JuanPautasso/jp-info/_pages/about.md

 - Developed a 4D CT imaging modality combined with radiomics analysis for personalized breast cancer treatment.
 - Created deep learning models for x-ray scatter correction in dedicated breast CT systems, significantly enhancing image quality and diagnostic precision.
-- Published articles in leading journals such as *Medical Physics* and *SPIE*.
+- Published articles in leading journals such as Medical Physics and SPIE.
-- Presented at renowned conferences around the world, including the *European Congress of Radiology* and the *International Workshop of Breast Imaging*.
+- Presented at renowned conferences around the world, including the European Congress of Radiology and the International Workshop of Breast Imaging.

 ---